hak863/crm-django/README.md

 - **Lead Management:** Create, view, update, and delete leads.
 Organizes leads using categories.
 - **Category Management:** Organizes and categorizes leads using a category model.
 - **Assign Agent:** Allows assigning agents to leads for efficient management.
+- **Follow-up:** Enables tracking and scheduling follow-up activities for leads.

 ## Agents App